elixir-luxembourg/daisy/README.md

 # Elixir Daisy
 [![Build Status](https://travis-ci.com/elixir-luxembourg/daisy.svg?branch=develop)](https://travis-ci.com/elixir-luxembourg/daisy)

 Data Information System (DAISY) is a data bookkeeping application designed to help Biomedical Research institutions with their GDPR compliance.

+For more information, please refer to the official [Daisy documentation](https://elixir.pages.uni.lu/daisy-doc/).

+## Demo deployment
+You are encouraged to try Daisy for yourself using our [DEMO deployment](https://daisy-demo.elixir-luxembourg.org/).

-## Using Docker
+## Deployment using Docker

 ### Requirements